Performance

 1. Native Arrow path: When the table has a native_handle (e.g., from read_csv()), operations delegate to Arrow Compute kernels via FFI for zero-copy, vectorized execution

-2. Pure OCaml fallback: When no native handle is present (e.g., after mutate() materializes a table), operations use pure OCaml implementations that work on typed columnar arrays
+2. Pure OCaml fallback: When no native handle is present (for example after a transformation that produces unsupported column builders), operations use pure OCaml implementations that work on typed columnar arrays

 This ensures correctness regardless of backing storage, while maximizing performance when native Arrow buffers are available.